NovoMix® 30 FlexPen®

 Insert the needle into your skin.
 Use the injection technique shown by your doctor or diabetes education nurse.

 Inject the dose by pressing the push-button all the way in until 0 lines up with the pointer.
-Be careful only
+Be careful only to p

 ush the push-button when injecting.
 Turning the dose selector will not inject insulin.

 Keep the push-button fully depressed and let the needle remain under the skin for at least 6 seconds.
 This will make sure you get the full dose.
 Withdraw the needle from the skin, then release the pressure on the push-button.